sbhakat/PMV/README.md

 # PMV
-All files which were used for MSM and postd-dynamics analysis of PMV simulations
+All files which were used for MSM and post-dynamics analysis of PMV simulations